A Level BiologyEduqas (2 Years)

 In addition to timetabled lessons, workshops are provided every day, when teaching staff and student mentors are available to give one to one assistance.
 A biology research group and an extension group meet weekly for students who are interested in biology beyond the A level curriculum.
 We often invite experts to give lunchtime talks and seminars.
 Recent talks have included auditory physiology, bio-engineering and a debate on medical ethics.
 A highly active student led activity for ‘future medics’ runs weekly and also a somewhat smaller ‘future dentists’ group.

 You may wish to take up optional extra courses which we run in Large Animal Handling and Human Anatomy and Physiology.
 Or you could take part in an on-line gene sequencing project which is co-ordinated by The Sanger Centre in Cambridge.
 The college also has a link to Southampton University, which would enable you to carry out laboratory work at a post-graduate level during your L6 year.
 This can feed into an Extended Project Qualification in the U6 year if you wish.
 The college is the hub for Cambridge University’s HE plus programme, for which we organise evening lectures and practical sessions, again in liaison with Southampton University.

 Students are encouraged to enter for the Intermediate and National Biology Olympiad competitions.
 Students make it through to the national finals most years and three students have represented the UK internationally.
-The success of our students in gaining such an impressive number of A* grades and numerous places in medical school (45 in 2018), Olympiad medals (11 in 2019) and more, is largely due to their enthusiastic uptake of these opportunities.
+The success of our students in gaining such an impressive number of A* grades and numerous places in medical school, Olympiad medals and more, is largely due to their enthusiastic uptake of these opportunities.